-Work Experience: Minimum of five years of experience in governmental accounting required.
-Minimum of two years of experience supervising full-time staff.
+Work Experience: Minimum of five years of experience in an accounting position required.
+Governmental accounting preferred.
+Minimum of two years of experience providing work direction to staff.

 Technical Skills: Proficiency in Microsoft Office (Word, Excel, Outlook and Access) required; knowledge of GAAP and GASB and financial software required.
 Strong analytical, problem solving, and decision-making skills required.

 Physical effort is light for the majority of work with lifting or carrying limited to 25 pounds intermittently.
 There are intermittent visits to City Department locations, some of which are in other areas of the city.
 Between 15% and 45% of the time there is pressure associated with a project or activity deadline.
 Working on spreadsheets, using the financial software, and writing requires extended use of a keyboard.
 Work interruptions are frequent.

 Most work is performed in a normal office environment.
 Occasional driving or riding is required to attend meetings.
 Occasionally, the job may involve dealing with and calming individuals who are emotionally charged over an issue.

 We are a service organization.
 We take pride in what we do.
 We cultivate a supportive, encouraging and productive culture with a strong customer focus.
 We promote wellness and plan work/life balance into our goals.
 We value differences and foster inclusion.
 We achieve success by exhibiting our core values: collaboration, innovation, integrity, performance and relationships

 Motivating Others: Creates a climate in which people want to do their best; makes each individual’s work feel important; is someone people like working for and with; able to motivate direct reports, project members and a team; invites input and encourages contribution; empowers others; effectively delegates by sharing responsibilities and accountability.